 I view this type of deck treatment as being like the factory green/brown “pressure treated” wood treatment.
 A remarkable story on this treatment in my short video at the bottom.

-The photo shows my deck just after treatment (Silvery Patina color): we had a 20-year-old deck of the ‘green’ pressure treated wood that was totally faded but still tight.
+This photo shows my deck just after treatment (Silvery Patina non-color): we had a 20-year-old deck of the ‘green’ pressure treated wood that was totally faded but still tight.
 You can see where we had a knot fall out some years ago and how I replaced it with a plug of the green treated lumber.
 In the photo at the top, it has aged 2 years: looking good.